 If at any stage in the treatment you feel uncomfortable, please tell me so that I can adjust needles, or remove them if required.

 You can read more about the different between needles that are used for injections and acupuncture needles here.

-Once the needles are in, they will remain there for approximately 15-20 minutes, during this time you are welcome to close your eyes and listen to the music, or you can chat to me (what ever you want!).
+Once the needles are in, they will remain there for approximately 20-25 minutes, during this time you are welcome to close your eyes, relax and listen to the music, or you can chat to me if I am in the room (what ever you want!).

 Massage and/or Moxibustion

 After the needles are removed I may use some moxa over any problem areas you have, or I will get you to sit up and use it on your lower back.
-Moxa is the use of the herb mugwort, it has a lovely warm radiating heat that feels lovely!
+Moxa is the use of the herb mugwort, it has a lovely warm radiating heat that feels divine (I am yet to meet someone who hasn’t enjoyed it)!
 I will show you what I am doing, and demonstrate on myself so that you are able to gain an understanding before I apply the technique to you.

 Your treatment plan

 After you have finished your treatment I will talk to you about what will happen next.
-I may suggest a change in your diet, or lifestyle (for example an increase/reduction in exercise, or change to sleep patterns).
+I may suggest a change in your diet, or lifestyle (for example an increase/reduction in exercise, a change to sleep patterns, or diet).
 I may also offer some points you can perform acupressure on between treatments.

-An effective treatment plan may require more than one consultation to ensure your symptoms abate and do not return.
+An effective treatment plan usually requires more than one consultation to ensure your symptoms abate and do not return.
 I will discuss your best options and respect your right to decide on further action.